-Reservation of Right to Abandon Reverse Stock Split
+Reservation of Right to Abandon the Increase in Authorized Shares

-We reserve the right to not file the Certificate of Amendment and to abandon any Reverse Stock Split without further action by our stockholders at any time before the effectiveness of the filing with the Secretary of the State of Delaware of the Certificate of Amendment, even if the authority to effect these amendments is approved by our stockholders at the Annual Meeting.
-By voting in favor of the Reverse Stock Split, you are expressly also authorizing the Board to delay, not proceed with, and abandon, the Reverse Stock Split and the Certificate of Amendment if it should so decide, in its sole discretion, that such actions are in the best interests of our stockholders.
+We reserve the right to not file the Certificate of Amendment and to abandon any Increase in Authorized Shares without further action by our stockholders at any time before the effectiveness of the filing of the Certificate of Amendment with the Secretary of the State of Delaware, even if the authority to effect these amendments is approved by our stockholders at the Annual Meeting.
+By voting in favor of the Increase in Authorized Shares, you are also expressly authorizing the Board to delay, not proceed with, or abandon the Increase in Authorized Shares and the Certificate of Amendment if it should so decide, in its sole discretion, that such actions are in the best interests of our stockholders.